-AUDITED FINANCIAL STATEMENTS
+AUDITED FINANCIAL STATEMENT

-This appendix sets forth the auditor's report and audited financial statement for the Petroleum Inspection Fee Revenue Obligations Program for the years ended June 30, 2006 and June 30, 2005.
+This appendix sets forth the auditor's report and the financial statement for the Petroleum Inspection Fee Revenue Obligations Program for the years ended June 30, 2007 and June 30, 2006.

 {This page number is the last sequential page number of the Annual Report to be used in this Part VII of the Annual Report.
-The following uses page numbers from the auditor's report and financial statements.
+The following uses page numbers from the auditor's report and financial statement.
 The sequential page numbers for the Annual Report continue in Part VIII.}